ricardovw/tsprism/README.md

 type TEST = Expect<TypeOf<Input, Comparison, Expected>>
 ```
-We can simplify this required type assignment (testObj) by nesting multiple tests into a single test object type like so:
+We can simplify this required type assignment (type TEST) by nesting multiple tests into a single test object type like so:

 ```TS
 type TEST = {